A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 The institution that issues the money occupies the most consequential position in any economy.

-Consider the full cycle at scale.
+The full cycle at scale works like this.
 Consumers use the stablecoin for daily commerce.
-The issuing consortium acquires Bitcoin at spot to back each token.
+The issuing consortium acquires Bitcoin at spot to back each ₿USD.
 That sustained acquisition creates upward pressure on the reserve asset.
 Rising prices widen the surplus between reserves and obligations.
 Deeper surplus makes the system more resilient, which attracts more participants, which generates more minting.
 The cycle has no natural ceiling.
 And unlike traditional fractional-reserve banking, which becomes more fragile as it scales, this system becomes more robust.

 This is not the endpoint.
 It is the enabling layer.
 Once a stable denomination, a functional medium of exchange, and a savings instrument exist on Bitcoin infrastructure, every product that currently runs on fiat rails becomes buildable on Bitcoin rails.
 Mortgages, insurance, payroll, merchant processing, lending.
 Each one, built on this infrastructure, inherits the same structural property: its economic activity generates Bitcoin demand at the reserve layer.